-By virtue of the town still being so small twenty-three years after its establishment, it was still possible to print a comprehensive list of all its officials and residents.
+By virtue of the town still being so small less than three decades after its establishment, it was still possible to print a comprehensive list of all its officials and residents.
 The List of Town Officials was published in 1843 whereas that of all Town Residents was published in 1849.

 List of Town Officials in 1843